Global Partnership Awards

 Global Partnership Awards are designed to make a catalytic impact on partnerships between UNC-Chapel Hill and international institutions, typically colleges or universities.
 Awards are made to support Carolina faculty, staff and graduate students who engage in or develop opportunities for collaborative activity with colleagues at a partner institution, with preference given to proposals that include designated UNC-Chapel Hill strategic or key partners (although applications can involve other international institutions).

-Awards are typically used for travel and accommodation expenses to visit a partner to plan or implement collaborative activities that have the potential to make a catalytic impact on the partnership, such as to facilitate joint research, develop joint academic programs or courses, organize conferences or workshops, present lectures, provide training, or serve on graduate student committees.
-Other types of expenses may be allowed to support collaborative activity.
+Awards can be used to plan or implement collaborative activities that have the potential to make a catalytic impact on the partnership, such as to facilitate joint research, develop joint academic programs or courses (such as COIL), organize conferences or workshops, present lectures, provide training, or serve on graduate student committees.
+Travel and accommodation expenses are allowable, as are other types of expenses which support collaborative activity.
 Proposed initiatives must advance a partnership between institutions and not solely enable the applicant to conduct personal research or projects.
 Preference is given to outbound personnel, but applicants may apply for funds to bring a partner colleague to Carolina.

 Awards cannot be used for salary support, honoraria, consulting fees or for students to enroll in courses, practica or study abroad programs.